johnedstone/pycom-gpy/Readme.md

 ### Commands to be used with pyboard.py as compared to the Atom editor
 Sometimes Atom and the Pymakr plugin do not always work, e.g. failed to upload.
-Resolve these type of issues with pyboard.py using virtual environment (see Pipfile)
+Resolve these type of issues after downloading [pyboard.py](./pyboard.py simple_files/get_https/main.py) and using the virtual environment (see Pipfile).
+Some examples are below.

 ```
 #Cleaning up